splunk/public-o11y-docs/gdi/monitors-hosts/elasticsearch-query.rst

       - ``index``
       - no
       - ``string``
-      - Index that’s being queried.
+      - Index that's being queried.
 If none is provided, given query will be applied across all indexes.
 To apply the search query to multiple indices, provide a comma separated list of indices (**default:** ``_all``)